 Average Weather in South San Francisco California, United States

-In South San Francisco, the temperature typically varies from 45°F to 71°F over the course of the year, and is rarely below 39°F or above 82°F.
+In South San Francisco, the summers are long, comfortable, arid, and mostly clear and the winters are short, cold, wet, and partly cloudy.
+Over the course of the year, the temperature typically varies from 45°F to 71°F and is rarely below 39°F or above 82°F.

 The warm season lasts for 4.4 months, from June 12 to October 24, with an average daily high temperature above 68°F. The hottest day of the year is September 14, with an average high of 71°F and low of 57°F.